vrishabhparmar/react-tutorial/README.md

 ### align-items:(center, end, start,...)

-It worls around the cross axis.
+It works around the cross axis.
 It helps to place content at the center or end or start of the div (box).
 Ever row has its own axis.

 ### align-content: